gainwell-ohio/spbm/docs/UPDL and Supporting Documents/Derma_Agents/oral_acne_products.md

 - Must have had an inadequate clinical response of at least ^^90 days^^ with at least ^^one preferred^^ topical **AND** ^^one preferred^^ oral antibiotic for acne
 - Must be absent of oral tretinoin in the past 56 days
-- Patient must be registered and meet all of the requirements of the iPLEDGE program
+- Prescriber attests that patient is registered and meets all of the requirements of the iPLEDGE program

 ### Non-Preferred